bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 The model doesn't know _anything_ about calorie intake, macronutrients, or exercise.
 It only knows about the past week of weight data.

-What does that tell you?

-What you did last week predicts your progress this week.
+If you have enough weight data, you can predict your progress without micromanaging variables and introducing more complexity.

 ### Basic habits are the biggest factors in success

 XGBoost machine learning algorithm...